-

 Don’t forget: churches are older than universities.
 Churches worshipped the God, formed monasteries to keep and copy holy writ, perpetuating and rationalizing the mis-copyings, there being no original manuscript to correct from (who knows if there ever had been, the … Continue reading

-Posted in DeGate, history
+Posted in DeCentral, history

 Leave a comment